 Additionally, the project also hopes to bring together discrete objects from different museums and curating digital exhibits that bring thematic links to surface.
 The curation of these links and the tangents within the global database will draw out substantive correlations, deploying cross-referenced, inter-textual, trans-disciplinary analyses.
 The site hopes to open a discursive field around these widely-dispersed Philippine objects and expect to contribute to filling myriad lacunae in this field.

 An ever-expanding project, work on the database will involve continually seeking to identify, document and annotate as much data that is made available.
-We anticipate contributions from scholars of material culture studies, history, art history, anthropology, archaeology, political science, and the other human sciences.
+We have also created an In Conversation section which documents co-curated interactions between culture bearers and the digital objects, as well as contributions from scholars of material culture studies, history, art history, anthropology, archaeology, political science, and the other human sciences.

 For the purposes of this research, this expansive definition will only exclude

-a) unaltered or non-ritualised natural objects like botanical or animal specimens
+a) unaltered or non-ritualized natural objects like botanical or animal specimens

 b) texts and photographs via mechanical production

-Manuscripts, photographs, and hand-made maps of peculiar relevance to an understanding of inventoried objects will be included as archival references.
+Manuscripts, photographs, and hand-made maps of particluar relevance to an understanding of inventoried objects will be included as archival references.

 Background and Purpose